useblocks/sphinx-needs/docs/directives/need.rst

 hide
 ~~~~
-There is an option **:hide:**, if this is set (no value is needed), the need will not be printed in
+There is a **:hide:** option.
+If this is set (no value is needed), the need will not be printed in the
 documentation.
-But it will show up in need filters!
+But you can use it with **need filters**.

 .. _need_collapse:

 collapse
 ~~~~~~~~
-If set to **True**, details like status, links or tags are collapsed and viewable only after a click on the need title.
+If set to **True**, the details section containing status, links or tags is not visible.
+You can view the details by clicking on the forward arrow symbol near the need title.

-If set to **False**, details are shown directly.
+If set to **False**, the need shows the details section.

 Allowed values: